EU-US Data Privacy Framework: Complete Guide (2026)

 Executive Order 14086: The Legal Foundation

-Executive Order 14086 is the cornerstone of the DPF.
-It directly addresses the two deficiencies the CJEU identified in Schrems II: the lack of proportionality in US signals intelligence collection and the absence of an independent redress mechanism.
+Executive Order 14086 directly addressed the two deficiencies the CJEU identified in Schrems II: the absence of proportionality constraints on US intelligence collection and the lack of an independent redress mechanism.

 Restrictions on Intelligence Collection